 The Heart of the City will remain the core commercial corridor in Cupertino, with a series of commercial and mixed-use centers and a focus on creating a walkable, bikeable boulevard that can support transit.
-General goals, policies and strategies will apply throughout the entire area; while more specific goals, policies and strategies for each subarea are designed to address their individual settings and characteristics.
+General goals, policies and strategies (as identified in Goal LU-13) will apply throughout the entire area; while more specific goals, policies and strategies for each subarea are designed to address their individual settings and characteristics and are identified in Goals LU-14 through LU-18.